Macchambes Younga-Mouhani: Union Berlin

-After the relegation of Rot-Weiss Essen, Younga followed his coach Uwe Neuhaus to 1.
-FC Union Berlin.
+After the relegation of Rot-Weiss Essen, Younga followed his coach Uwe Neuhaus to Union Berlin.
 There he struggled to find playing time in his first season and was temporarily demoted to the reserve team.
 In the following season, Younga was able to develop into an integral part of the team and make a major contribution to Union's return to the 2.
 Bundesliga.
-With Union he managed survival in the second tier for two seasons in a row.
-However, he was only a reserve player in the 2010–11 season.
+With Union he managed survival in the second tier for two consecutive seasons.
+He was a reserve player in the 2010–11 season.
 His foul on VfL Bochum player Matías Concha also caused a stir, as he suffered a broken tibia and fibula.
 Younga was then sued by Concha for €200,000 in damages, but the Berlin-Tegel Regional Court dismissed the lawsuit in August 2012.
 At the end of the season, his contract with Union was not extended.
-He then moved back to the Rhineland to FC Wegberg-Beeck in the sixth-tier Mittelrheinliga.
+He then moved back to the Rhineland to FC Wegberg-Beeck in the sixth tier Mittelrheinliga.